 Why is virtual team building important?

-The physical distance of remote work can quickly turn into emotional distance which in turn, leads to isolation.
+The physical distance of remote work can quickly turn into an emotional distance which in turn, leads to isolation.
 And when your employees feel isolated, they won't be comfortable working alongside their fellow team members.
 This is why it's important to create a comfortable team environment that remote workers can rely on.
-Virtual team building efforts consist of several carefully designed strategies, games and activities that are meant to bring more human interaction to virtual work.
+Virtual team building efforts consist of several carefully designed strategies, games, and activities that are meant to bring more human interaction to virtual work.
 It'll help your team connect with each other – making them feel like they're actually part of a community.